-In 2002 I was a single mum with three children, finishing my Master’s degree.
-I also needed to work, so when I applied to Dimensions I certainly didn’t expect to be here almost 20 years later!
+In 2002, I was a single mum with three children, finishing my Master’s degree.
+I also needed to work, so when I applied to Dimensions, I certainly didn’t expect to be here almost 20 years later!

 I initially applied for an Assistant Locality Manager (ALM) role, which I didn’t get.
-However I was given the opportunity to become a relief worker; this meant I could choose my shifts around my other responsibilities.
-The flexibility was a huge plus but I quickly realised “working” was becoming my favourite part of the week.
-Every shift was wonderful, it didn’t feel like a job and it made me feel great.
+However, I was given the opportunity to become a relief worker; this meant I could choose my shifts around my other responsibilities.
+The flexibility was a huge plus, but I quickly realised “working” was becoming my favourite part of the week.
+Every shift was wonderful, it didn’t feel like a job, and it made me feel great.
 I decided this was what I wanted to do, so after six months I became a permanent colleague.

 I supported a number of people in two different houses.
-It’s important to remember that for you it might be work, but for the people we support it’s their home.
-I learned the role and after a couple of years I was promoted to ALM.
+It’s important to remember that for you, it might be work, but for the people, we support it’s their home.
+I learned the role and after a couple of years, I was promoted to ALM.
 This meant more responsibility and different duties.
-I had to learn about admin and bureaucracy, but I was still hands on supporting people.
+I had to learn about admin and bureaucracy, but I was still hands-on supporting people.
 Just six months later I was given the chance to become a Locality Manager (LM), this meant I managed the team and two locations.

-Over the next years I was asked to set up new houses for people and sent in to troubleshoot others when a problem might arise.
+Over the next years, I was asked to set up new houses for people and sent in to troubleshoot others when a problem might arise.
 My team grew in size and responsibilities, yet my love of the job and the joy of supporting people never waned.
-Eventually I became a Super Locality Manager, responsible for managing 2000 hours of support a week.
+Eventually, I became a Super Locality Manager, responsible for managing 2000 hours of support a week.

-Last year the position of Operations Director (OD) for the South West became available and I decided to go for it.
-Unfortunately it wasn’t my time and I wasn’t successful.
-However the first choice candidate declined the role and I was offered it as a six month secondment.
+Last year, the position of Operations Director (OD) for the South West became available, and I decided to go for it.
+Unfortunately, it wasn’t my time, and I wasn’t successful.
+However, the first choice candidate declined the role, and I was offered it as a six-month secondment.
 This meant I could learn on the job and fill in the gaps in my experience.
 Then COVID-19 hit…

 It was a strange time for everyone.
 I was now responsible for eight LMs, 40 properties and 143 people we support; it was potentially very daunting.
 I decided to focus on how we could keep the people we support and colleagues safe and motivated.
-Activities had suddenly stopped and once busy lives were quiet.
+Activities had suddenly stopped, and once busy lives were quiet.
 I worked with the team to create a structure and simple routine.
 Mornings were a time to relax, then lunch, an afternoon activity, dinner then TV or a walk in the evening.

-As COVID dragged on my secondment was extended for a further six months and then in March this year it was made permanent.
+As COVID dragged on my secondment was extended for a further six months and then in March this year, it was made permanent.

 I’m incredibly proud that five of my eight managers are staff that have come through from teams I have managed.
 I love to nurture talent.
 I read once that in World War I when the British army was faced with a challenge they would identify who in the ranks might have skills that were relevant.
 So subordinates would lead projects and superiors would learn from them.
 I love identifying colleagues’ skills and interests, then giving them responsibilities and titles.
 It gives them a chance to shine and develop within their roles.

 One huge success in my 12 months as OD was to reduce the use of agency staff from 17% to 0%!
-To me this isn’t about saving money, it’s about the people we support having continuity in their staff, so that they feel secure and can thrive.
+To me this isn’t about saving money, it’s about the people we support having continuity in their staff so that they feel secure and can thrive.

-Hearing that someone has gone swimming for the first time in 40 years and loved it; supporting someone to go on the holiday of a lifetime to Florida; or seeing the face of a lady with profound and multiple learning disabilities light up when she is shown her face mask during a beauty session make my days.
+Hearing that someone has gone swimming for the first time in 40 years and loved it, supporting someone to go on the holiday of a lifetime to Florida, or seeing the face of a lady with profound and multiple learning disabilities light up when she is shown her face mask during a beauty session make my days.
 I feel every achievement.